KamalNayanTiwary/PulseMart-Sales-Dashboard----In-Excel-Power-BI-DAX-Power-Query/README.md

 ## 📌 Project Objective
 To design and develop an **Interactive Market Pulse Sales Analytics Dashboard** in Power BI that delivers real-time insights into **sales amount, profit trends, product categories, sub-categories, and payment methods**.

 The dashboard helps stakeholders monitor **KPIs**, track sales and profit trends, analyze category & state-level performance, and make **data-driven business decisions** to improve product strategy, marketing, and operations.

 ---

+## 📊 Live Dashboard
+I created an interactive **Power BI dashboard** to analyze and visualize Market Pulse sales insights.
+🔗 You can explore it live here: [View Dashboard](https://app.powerbi.com/groups/me/reports/c3525e07-aded-4651-a5ae-57a927489d30?pbi_source=desktop)

+---